 This week the BBC reported that a phase I clinical trial involving a monoclonal antibody experienced serious adverse events.
 The study, sponsored by a German biopharmaceutical company, TeGenero AG, involved TGN1412, an immunomodulatory humanized agonistic anti-CD28 monoclonal antibody that is being developed for the treatment of immunological diseases with a high unmet medical need including rheumatoid arthritis, multiple sclerosis and leukemias such as chronic lymphocytic leukemia (CLL).

 The healthy volunteers were testing the anti-inflammatory drug at a research unit in the grounds of Northwick Park Hospital when they suffered a reaction leading to multiple organ failure.
 The six men who were treated with the drug remain in intensive care after being taken ill.
 Two men who received the placebo injection were unaffected.
 Those affected apparently reported splitting headaches, vomiting and hyperventilation before fainting and being taken to the intensive care unit where they remain.
-The reactions took place within hours of taking the first starting dose.
-Four of the patients have regained consciousness and were said to be responding.
-The other two patients remain critically ill.

 As a result of the study events, the Medicines and Healthcare products Regulatory Agency (MHRA) were investigating whether the reactions were caused by a manufacturing problem, contamination, dosing error or a completely unrelated side effect in humans.